Did you miss the renewal deadline? Apply for reinstatement.Read more

 This is another LP that has a clearly identified learning goal which is both relevant to their current practice and self-directed.
 The learning goal is unique, and the activities are self-directed and included online resources, articles, and presentations.

 The RN enhanced their knowledge about HIV and breastfeeding, and in doing so was able to provide evidence informed information to her clients.
 The impact on practice identifies this information and demonstrates how this information allows her clients to be part of the plan and decision-making process.

 Example 8: Mentoring

 This learning plan demonstrates how the RN learned different teaching strategies to improve their mentoring skills.
 The review of articles, on-line resources and videos helped this RN meet their self-directed learning goal.

 The sharing of scenarios in their impact on practice statement identifies how they gained understanding of the different teaching strategies and implemented them into their mentoring role.
 This allowed both their colleagues and them the opportunity to learn and grow.

 This RN worked to improve her knowledge in breastfeeding to enhance her ability to support clients with breastfeeding questions.
 This goal is clear, specific to practice, and self-directed with the activities clearly identified and supportive of the learning need.

 The scenarios clearly emphasize how the learning was incorporated into their practice.
-This allows for good flow throughout the SDP and there is evidence that client care has been improved as a result of the learning which leads to a well laid out SDP.
+This allows for good flow throughout the LP and there is evidence that client care has been improved as a result of the learning which leads to a well laid out LP.

 Example 10: Improving Dementia Care